NC Algorithms for Computing a Perfect Matching and a Maximum Flow in One-Crossing-Minor-Free Graphs: Abstract

 \section{Abstract}

 In 1988, Vazirani gave an NC algorithm for computing the number of perfect matchings in $K_{3,3}$-minor-free graphs by building on Kasteleyn's scheme for planar graphs, and stated that this ``opens up the possibility of obtaining an NC algorithm for finding a perfect matching in $K_{3,3}$-free graphs.''
 In this paper, we finally settle this 30-year-old open problem.
-Building on the recent breakthrough result of Anari and Vazirani giving an NC algorithm for finding a perfect matching in planar graphs and graphs of bounded genus, we also obtain NC algorithms for any minor-closed graph family that forbids a one-crossing graph.
-The class contains several well-studied graph families including the $K_{3,3}$-minor-free graphs and $K_5$-minor-free graphs.
-Graphs in these classes not only have unbounded genus, but also can have genus as high as $O(n)$.
-In particular, we obtain NC algorithms for: \begin{itemize} \item Determining whether a one-crossing-minor-free graph has a perfect matching and if so, finding one. \item Finding a minimum weight perfect matching in a one-crossing-minor-free graph, assuming that the edge weights are polynomially bounded. \item Finding a maximum $st$-flow in a one-crossing-minor-free flow network, with arbitrary capacities. \end{itemize} The main new idea enabling our results is the definition and use of \emph{matching-mimicking networks}, small replacement networks that behave the same, with respect to matching problems involving a fixed set of terminals, as the larger network they replace.
+Building on recent NC algorithms for planar and bounded-genus perfect matching by Anari and Vazirani and later by Sankowski, we obtain NC algorithms for perfect matching in any minor-closed graph family that forbids a one-crossing graph.
+This family includes several well-studied graph families including the $K_{3,3}$-minor-free graphs and $K_5$-minor-free graphs.
+Graphs in these families not only have unbounded genus, but can have genus as high as $O(n)$.
+Our method applies as well to several other problems related to perfect matching.
+In particular, we obtain NC algorithms for the following problems in any family of graphs (or networks) with a one-crossing forbidden minor: \begin{itemize}\itemsep 0pt \item Determining whether a given graph has a perfect matching and if so, finding one. \item Finding a minimum weight perfect matching in the graph, assuming that the edge weights are polynomially bounded. \item Finding a maximum $st$-flow in the network, with arbitrary capacities. \end{itemize} The main new idea enabling our results is the definition and use of \emph{matching-mimicking networks}, small replacement networks that behave the same, with respect to matching problems involving a fixed set of terminals, as the larger network they replace.